 Around the world, nearly 90 million people have been forced to flee their homes.
 That’s according to The United Nations High Commissioner for Refugees (UNHCR).
 The global agency works to protect the rights of refugees and support them with resettlement.

 Last month, the UN High Commissioner for Refugees, Filippo Grandi, said: “In too many countries it is still illegal to engage in same-sex relationships.”
-He added that in some countries, being a member of the LGBTIQ+ community is punishable by death.
+He added that in some countries, being a member of the LGBTQI+ community is punishable by death.
 While others simply do not adequately protect people from violence and abuse.

 The Leon x Heura partnership

 For every wrap sold using a special discount code, Heura will donate £3 to UNHCR.
 LEON will also give customers the option to donate more to UNHCR when they make their purchases.

 “While there is still a lot to be done, we greatly respect and admire the work UNHCR is doing to protect and serve displaced people within the community,” said Bernat Añaños, Heura’s co-founder and head of social movement.